GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Twisting Light**, $1,800
 Uses [Fort].
 When used, a spiraling spectral beam is produced against the foe.
 This inflicts a radiant attack.

+**Wand of Voltage**, $1,800
+Uses [Fort].
+When used, an invisible chain of ions makes up the ray and they react.
+This inflicts an electric attack.
+If the foe is wearing armor, this is a sundering attack.

 **Wand of Whispers**, $1,800
 Uses [Empy].
 When used, the foe hears voices just quiet enough that it can't understand.
 This inflicts a psychic attack.